 Frankly, the topic of cloak brooches and the history of styles and technology fare more complicated than I expected.
 Please consult jewelry historians or Wikipedia, if you wish to learn more.

 Tara Brooch Sets Off a Celtic Revival

 The Tara Brooch is a magnificent Celtic cloak brooch created in the very early Medieval period, 650 to 750 AD.
 A woman found it in Ireland in 1850 and its said to have set off the Celtic Revival of the mid-19th Century.
-It was purchased by a jeweler who named it the Tara Brooch despite the fact it was found near Bettystown not Tara.
-The jeweler was already making, selling and exhibiting brooches.
-The Tara brooch because the center of his exhibit and no doubt he selected the name Tara to add to its romanticism.
+It was purchased by a jeweler who named it the Tara Brooch, despite the fact it was found near Bettystown not Tara.
+At the time, the jeweler was already making, selling and exhibiting brooches.
+The Tara brooch became the centerpiece of his exhibit and no doubt he selected the name Tara to add to its romanticism.

 The Roscrea Brooch merges Celtic and Viking Design

-As seen with the Tara brooch, Celtic brooches are typically ornate.
-This cloak brooch uses the filigree, gold and amber embellishments of a Celtic design but comparative simplicity and elegance of a Viking design and technique.
-The three decorative panels including the triangular one at the top and the half-circle at the bottom are bordered by semi-circles and inlayed with gold filigree.
-The rest of the ring and the pin itself are plain silver.
-Similar to the Tara brooch, the pin emerges from the bottom where there is an abstract animal head, perhaps a ram’s head.
-Speculation is that it was crafted by skilled monks from St. Cronan’s because it was found with a pocket gospel book made at Roscrea abbey.
+As with the Tara brooch, Celtic brooches are typically ornate.
+For example, this cloak brooch merges the filigree, gold and amber embellishments of a Celtic design with the comparative simplicity and elegance of a Viking design.
+The three decorative panels including the triangular one at the top and the half-circle at the bottom which are bordered by semi-circles and inlayed with gold filigree.
+Note that the rest of the ring and the pin itself are made of plain silver.
+As we saw with the Tara brooch, the pin emerges from the bottom where there is an abstract animal head, perhaps a ram’s head.
+Speculation is that it was crafted by skilled monks from St. Cronan’s because it was found with a pocket gospel book made at Roscrea Abbey.